 How Long Is The NATE Certification Good For?

-To keep your NATE certification up, you will need to complete 16 hours of continuing education credits every two years, and submit proof of credit completion to NATE.
+To keep your NATE certification up, you will need to complete 16 hours of continuing education credits every 2 years, and submit proof of credit completion to NATE.
 There are forms that need to be filled out by the training provider in order for you to get those credits to count.